pablogs9/husarnet-docs/docs/tutorial-docker.md

         docker run -it -v /dev/net/tun:/dev/net/tun --cap-add NET_ADMIN --sysctl net.ipv6.conf.all.disable_ipv6=0 husarnet_client
         ```

 Having followed the steps above, a shell inside of the container should be spawned.
-You can now use the client as if you were on a native system.
+You can now use the client as if you were using a native system.